nashvan/nashvan/README.md

 ### Who I am

-A passionate senior platform engineer working on cloud infrastructure, serverless technologies, kubernetes, and helping organisations create secure and scalable infrastructure.
+A passionate Lead Platform Engineer working on cloud infrastructure, serverless technologies, kubernetes, and helping organisations create secure and scalable infrastructure, GitOps and DevOps environment.

 ### What I do